openpnp/openpnp/Scripting.md

 ## Scripting Events

 Scripting Events allow you to define scripts that will be run automatically by OpenPnP during certain events.
 These scripts should be placed in the `.openpnp/scripts/Events` directory.
-They should be named in accordance with the events described below.
+They should be named in accordance with the events described below (e.g. `Job.Placement.Complete.py`).
 Some Scripting Events include additional global variables.
 These are described below with each event.

 ### Startup